OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 Activating the Virtual Environment
 __________________________________

 The next step is to activate your virtual Python environment.
 Change your directory to ``devenv``.

-On Linux or OS X, you must be running the Bash shell.
+On Linux or Mac OS X, you must be running the Bash shell.
 If you are in Bash, omit this step.

   ::